cviets/booleangene/README.md

 ```

 ## Usage
 This package contains functions for running stability analysis, counting a network's loops, and measuring the clustering coefficient of each gene in a network.
-Each of these functions generates a user-defined number of randomized networks
+Each of these functions generates a user-defined number of randomized networks that preserve the Boolean functions of the original input network, allowing for comparison to a null model.

 For instance, to run the stability analysis function:
 ```